GrantsTracks2121/quartz-hugo/content/notes/The Anticlimactic Arctic Ice-Fishing Excursion/index.md

 ---
 enableTOC: false
-title: "The Anti-Climactic Ice-Fishing Excursion"
+title: "The Anticlimactic Arctic Ice-Fishing Excursion"
 datecreated: "2020-08-13"
 description: "These are my memories about an ill-fated group ice-fishing trip by plane from Cambridge Bay to somewhere on the artic tundra.
 Everyone came out completely safe and unharmed, but let's just say that no fishing of any kind happened."
 tags: [🌿Budding]
 ---
-## Gallery
-<a href="#Gallery" onclick="window.location.reload(true);">Click to view gallery...</a>

-{{< gallery match="images/*" sortOrder="asc" rowHeight="200" margins="25" thumbnailResizeOptions="600x600 q90 Lanczos"  previewType="blur" embedPreview=true loadJQuery=true thumbnailHoverEffect=enlarge lastRow=justify >}}
+> [!INFO] A note about this story...
+>

-This post is another in my series about Cambridge Bay, but unlike most of the other posts which were originally pages on the _Grant Wilson's Slice of Life_ website I maintained back then, this post is written from *pure*, and perhaps *faulty*, memory in 2020.
-That's some 22 years after the actual incident so there is a distinct lack of detail and large helping of "Maybe it was like this or that, don't quite remember".
+> This post is written from *pure*, and perhaps *faulty*, memory in 2020 of an excursion that took place some 22 years before that in 1998.
+So there is a distinct lack of detail and a large helping of "Maybe it was like this or that... don't quite remember, really."
 Despite all that, I did want to tell the story because the whole experience was, just as the title says, anticlimactic.

 Late during my stay in Cambridge Bay, I was part of what turned out to be a memorably odd chartered ice-fishing trip.
 My memory is very hazy about most of the particulars of the trip, including exactly when it took place, but I do know it was sometime during the spring of 1998.